jjhelfman/PDF-to-Image/README.md

 1. Install the required dependencies via `pip install -r requirements.txt`
     - This requirements file was generated using pipreqs (https://pypi.org/project/pipreqs/)

+2. For the wand script, install ImageMagick-7.0.10-Q16 in C:/Program Files.
+For the pdf2image script, install Poppler 21.11.0 in C:/Program Files.

-2. Place the PDFs in appropriately named folder(s) in the directory, "\PDF to Image\Input".
+3. Place the PDFs in appropriately named folder(s) in the directory, "\PDF to Image\Input".

+4. Set image resolution to your desired pixel number.
+750 yields a high quality image and 300 yields a lower quality image:
+    - For the wand script, set the resolution paramater on line 35: `with Image(filename=f"Input\\{subfolder}\\{filepdf}", resolution=750) as img:`
+    - For the pdf2image script, set the dpi parameter on line 49: `dpi=750,`

-3. Run "pdfToImage_wand.py" by double clicking it or running from an IDE.
+5. Run "pdfToImage_wand.py" by double clicking it or running from an IDE.

     - If a PNG file is required or if desired results cannot be achieved with the wand script, try running "pdfToImage_pdf2image.py".
-Before running it, make sure the **popplerPath variable** is correctly specified (see Debugging section below for more info).
+Before running it, make sure the Poppler installed in your Program Files directory, as defined by line 13: `popplerPath = "C:\\Program Files\\poppler-21.11.0\\Library\\bin"`

-4. If only parts of an image are needed, the image can be cropped using a program like Paint 3D.
+6. If only parts of an image are needed, the image can be cropped using a program like Paint 3D or see the API documentation in the Debugging section below.

 ## Cloning and Set-Up